stealthBS/demo1-repo/README.md

 - [ ] Check any physical damage Body condition : screen, keyboard, trackpad, USB ports, hinges, body for scratches/cracks.
 - [ ] Check accessories : charger, cables, any other, and whether they are working.
 - [ ] Power button : properly working ON/OFF.
 - [ ] Screen check for : dead pixels, discolorations, or any lines.
+- [ ] Screen check for touch screen.
 - [ ] Battery : Power level of device and hold charge.
 - [ ] Test wifi, LAN port, bluetooth, webcam, microphone, speakers, USB ports, charge port.
 - [ ] check all keys of keyboard and touch-pad (panel & buttons) working.